Summited Katahdin: How To Manage Finding Your Way Home

 You can use this hike to change how you perceive and approach difficulty in your life, so it may be worth the time to reflect on how the journey changed you before you take on the next adventure.

-Options For Traveling Home
+Transportation Options For Getting Home

 There are a few general ways to get home from your final destination, but initially, from Katahdin, you will need to hitch or get a shuttle out, and this is where many will choose to spend a night or two at the AT Lodge Hostel.